 - Executor – the person in charge of the distribution

 Instead of leaving behind an unorganized collection of materials, your goal should be to make sense of your life on your terms.

-While your last will and testament dictates what happens after you die, a living will details what you want to happen when you’re still alive (but unable to make decisions for yourself).
-Such items may include:
+While your last will and testament dictate what happens after you die, an advanced directive (also called a living will) details what you want to happen when you’re still alive but unable to make decisions for yourself.
+Such items should include:

 - Documents – keep these in a single location so your representative can find them

-In short, this document tells people what you want to happen if you can’t tell them yourself.
+In short, the advanced directive tells people what you want to happen if you can’t tell them yourself.

 3. Plan Your Digital Estate